Original Issuance Date: July 1, 2015

 The type of appointment to which the position will be voluntarily reassigned will be determined by the employing UW System institution.
 After an incumbent employee accepts a voluntary reassignment as defined in this policy, there will not be an opportunity to return to university staff service in the same position.
-Once an incumbent chooses to voluntarily reassign to an academic staff or limited appointment position, the employee will no longer have the option to hold a university staff position that is exempt from FLSA.
+Once an incumbent chooses to voluntarily reassign to an academic staff position, the employee will no longer have the option to hold a university staff position that is exempt from FLSA.

 C. Impact of Voluntary Reassignment on Employee Benefits